Forzalab/rsa-cha-cha/README.md

 ### JS toolchain notes

-There is no JS crypto to ship — items 2 and 3 live in C++ only.
-What remains on the JS side is whatever small helpers the UI needs, as a **plain ES module**: one export per operation, one import line.
-No build config; Vite runs on Node and already treats `.js` as ESM.
+The JS side now carries a port of items 2 and 3, plus UI helpers. **Plain ES modules** — one export per operation, one import line.
+No build config; Vite runs on Node and already treats `.js` as ESM. `cli/modules/RSA.js` is the stub that holds this.

 - Debug loop is `node file.js`, or bare `node` for a REPL.
 - `BigInt` prints with a trailing `n`.
 That is the type, not a bug.